AN: Revamped version of this chapter posted on 12/9/15

 Victor pressed his gun against John's temple, glaring at Harry.
 "Try it again, Potter and I won't wait to kill him until little Stevie can hear him die."

-Harry hissed at Victor and tried not to let his enemy see how badly hurt he really was.
+Harry hissed at Victor, his backwards curled ears pressed flat to his skull, stubby tail and body fur standing on end, and tried not to let his enemy see how badly hurt he really was.
 His ribs were aching and Harry was starting to think he might have broken one of them in that last fall.
+He desperately wished he could take on his animagus form.
+It was large enough, and with much longer fangs, to be a real threat to Hesse, despite it being the smallest of the "big cats."

 "Potter," asked John, confused as he looked up at Hesse and then over to where Harry was struggling to stand back up.
 "No…"

 "Oh, yes."
-Hesse smirked.
+Hesse smirked, pleased that his hostage was smart enough to catch on to the fact that magic was real.
 "Etienne, tie up Potter.
 I want him to watch this and know that he failed to stop me from killing one of his own.
 Again."

-John's eyes widened and Harry saw the realization come over him that the wild feline sprawled, bloody, over his family memories, was one of his contacts.
+John's eyes widened fractionally, and Harry saw the realization come over him that he was going to die no matter what.
+That he was being used as a pawn against one of his own trusted contacts in his fight to avenge his wife's death, and take down the ghost, Wo Fat.
 A man that John might have even considered a friend.

 Harry snarled at Etienne, but allowed the man to bind him.
+Fighting back would only get him worse injuries, making Harry's chance to help John become even less likely.
 Harry glared at the rope tying him to the table leg.
 There was no magic in it, but Etienne knew what he was doing.
 The rope was tied tight, digging into his fur and flesh.
 Harry jerked back feeling the rope go taunt.
-Slumping, Harry looked over at John, his eyes filled with grief.
+Slumping, he looked over at John, his eyes filled with grief.
 He was failing!
-He hadn't made it here in time to warn John about Anton's capture in Pohang, South Korea being a trap orchestrated by Wo Fat as a way to kill off both McGarrett men.
+He hadn't made it here in time to warn John about Anton's capture in Pohang, South Korea, being a trap orchestrated by Wo Fat as a way to kill off both McGarrett men.
 He hadn't been able to warn him that Victor was on the island after him, and now John was going to be killed in front of him.
 John was going to die while his son listened before he too was killed because Harry had failed.

 Victor smirked at the defeated look on Potter's face.
-John McGarrett and bound him to a chair in his own house and soon Anton would be free and Steve McGarrett would be dead as well.
-Victor picked up John's cell phone from the desk where Etienne had set up his laptop.
-Pressing the phone to Jack's ear, gun still pressed against his temple, Victor quietly ordered him to talk.
+John McGarrett was bound to a chair in his own house, soon Anton would be free, and Steve McGarrett would be dead as well.
+Victor picked up John's cell phone from the desk where Etienne had set up his laptop, and flicked through the contacts until he found the number he was looking for.
+Hitting the speed dial, Victor pressed the phone to Jack's ear, his gun still pressed against John's temple.
+VA silent order for him to talk.
 John was beaten badly, one eye already blackening and swelling up, his lip slip and a long bleeding gash stretching over his cheek.
 More blood was dripping down his neck from another gash along his temple just above his right ear.
-He knew, like Harry knew that he wasn't going to survive this encounter.
+He knew, like Harry was starting to fear, that he wasn't going to survive this encounter.
 Hesse would kill him.
-All he could do was try to buy some time for his son to escape or kill Anton Hesse.
-If he was lucky, Harry would stop letting his guilt hold him captive more securely than Hesse's ropes.
+All John could do was try to buy some time for his son to escape or kill Anton Hesse.
+If he was lucky, Harry would stop letting his guilt and injuries hold him captive more securely than Hesse's ropes.

-John swallowed hard.
+John swallowed hard, tears pooling in the corners of his eyes.
 How long had it been since he had heard his son's voice?
 Had Steve's voice even broke yet?
 "Hey, Champ."

 "You all right," Steve's voice was stressed with emotion and John felt a little less angry at himself hearing the concern in his son's voice.